 #2: Don't Have A Scarcity Mentality

-Sometimes the ones who life the “rainbows and unicorns” life; the ones who seem to have abundance flow down like a beautiful waterfall in their lives…these are also the most generous people you meet.
+Oftentimes the ones who live the "rainbows and unicorns" lives; the ones who seem to have abundance flow down like a beautiful waterfall in their lives...these are also the most generous people you meet.

 They don't hold back - on their ideas, their dreams, or their possessions.
 They've discovered the best thing of all - that life is rich when you choose to live it.
 Don't live in fear of what could be, or what it isn't.
 Find joy in what is.

 #3: Fill People's Buckets

 Look for how you can give and invest in others.
 The Have You Filled A Bucket series has really helped my girls grasp the concept of pouring into others in a positive way.

 They focus on the importance of sharing love and kindness with others, and the importance of deposits and withdrawals from others' emotional bank accounts.
 If everyone walked around with an invisible bucket, would anyone's be full from what you have put in?